Auckland ram raids: Seven violent robberies overnight

-Police are investigating more burglaries in Auckland overnight - including one at a store that has been targeted by ram-raiders eight times.
+Police are investigating more burglaries in Auckland overnight - including an armed robbery at a dairy and a store targeted by ram-raiders eight times.

+West Auckland Police are appealing to the public for any information relating to an armed robbery at a dairy in West Harbour last night.

+Authorities were called to the dairy on Clearwater Cove shortly after 6pm.

+It is not known exactly what kind of weapon was used or whether anyone was injured.

+However, officers are calling anyone who may have been in and around the area at the time who may have seen the two people involved or anything else suspicious to come forward.

-Officers were called to the Ōrākei Fine Wines & Spirits liquor stores on Coates Avenue just before 4am after reports of a vehicle being used in a ram raid-style theft.
+Officers were later called to the Ōrākei Fine Wines & Spirits liquor stores on Coates Ave just before 4am after reports of a vehicle being used in a ram-raid-style theft.

 The vehicle, a Nissan Tilda, was left at the scene and later towed.